 E-bikes from coboc are designed in Heidelberg.
 Coboc developed the battery and electronics as well as the software for its e-bikes itself so that the design of the e-bike does not have to be subordinate to the shape of the drive system.
 The it factor is not least due to the integration of the smartphone as an on-board computer.
 For example, the lighting system on the e-bike can be controlled from your mobile phone.

 Coboc's range includes several product lines.
-SEVEN in particular includes urban e-bikes that are made for leisure and daily commuting.
+The “Torino” model in particular is perfect for leisure and daily commuting.
 Prices start from 3.400 euros.
-Practical: test drives can be booked directly from dealers via the website.
+Practical: test drives can be booked with dealers directly via the website.

 8.MTB Cycletech